 The BOTSEC is an advisory forum for senior leadership from HHS organizational components, as well as liaison representatives from the Department of Defense and Veterans’ Health Administration, that are involved in blood, organ, and tissue safety and availability.
 The HHS Assistant Secretary for Health serves as the Council Chair, and the OASH Senior Advisor for Blood and Tissue Policy serves as the BOTSEC Executive Director.

 National HIV/AIDS Strategy

 The Director of OHAIDP co-chairs, with the Director of the White House Office of National HIV/AIDS Policy, the cross-departmental Federal Interagency Working Group that updated the Strategy and is coordinating and monitoring its implementation.
-Within HHS, OHAIDP leads efforts to coordinate operational and programmatic activities related to implementation of the strategy across operating divisions and staff offices, including convening cross-departmental meetings to coordinate program planning and implementation, reviewing draft HIV-related funding announcements prior to publication; and participating in activities to monitor progress toward the Strategy’s goals.
+Within HHS, OHAIDP leads efforts to coordinate operational and programmatic activities related to implementation of the strategy across operating divisions and staff offices.
+This includes convening cross-departmental meetings to coordinate program planning and implementation, reviewing draft HIV-related funding announcements prior to publication; and participating in efforts to monitor progress toward the Strategy’s goals.
 In addition, OHAIDP is tasked with leading or supporting a number of activities detailed in the NHAS Federal Action Plan.